carmaa/inception/README.md

 An analogy for this operation is planting an idea into the memory of the machine; the idea that every password is correct.
-In other words, the equivalent of a [memory inception] [http://inception.davepedu.com].
+In other words, the equivalent of a [memory inception] [1].

-### BRRRRRRRAAAAAWWWWRWRRRMRMRMMRMRMMMMM!!!
-But why?
+### BRRRRRAAAAAWWWWRWRRMRMRMMMMM!!!
+(But why?)

-The pros [are using it] [2], so why not you?
-Inception is free, as in beer!
+The professionals [are using this technique] [2], so why not you?
+Inception is free, as in beer.
+A professional equivalent tool will set you back 10 000 USD.
+Hack back!

 Key data